 ‘Down and dirty’ with Red-kneed Dotterels

-Red-kneed Dotterels are endemic to Australia and are usually found around the muddy edges inland freshwater lakes and swamps.
+Red-kneed Dotterels are endemic to and are usually found around the muddy edges inland freshwater lakes and swamps.
 The unprecedented wet years of 2010 and 2011 drenched the country and there was large scale breeding of many species.
 Since 2011 the interior has returned to its normal aridity and many species, including the dotterels, have moved to wetter coastal areas.
-In order to take these photos I employed my son’s old boogie board and a bean bag.
+In order to take these photos I employed my son’s old and a bean bag.
 I placed the bean bag on the board with the camera nestled on top.
 It was then just a case of lying down behind the board, in the mud, and slowly sliding towards the birds.
 The ‘slick’ bottom of the board allows it to move smoothly over the mud and shallow water and I just ‘elephant seal’ along behind.
 The dotterels are actually quite inquisitive

 ‘Down and dirty’ with Red-kneed Dotterels